m-faust-code/async-await/README.md

 ### actors
 In Swift actors are types like classes and structs.
 They are reference types like classes.
 Actors are like classes that are safer to use with concurrently running code.
 Unlike classes, only one task is allowed to access an actor's mutable state.
 When a task other than the one the actor is in tries to reference its mutable state, it has to call it using await.
 If the actors is busy in the middle of resolving a method or returning a variable to another task, it has to wait.
 This prevents data races and other problems caused by multiple tasks trying access the same object.

+> _Paul aside_: What “busy” means here “any method of the actor is running but not awaiting.”
+When an actor method starts running, all other method calls queue up to wait their turn.
+As soon as that method hits an `await`, however, other method calls can jump in and have a turn; now is the the awaiting method that has to wait its turn.

 In Swift I created a Duck actor to demonstrate.
 If you run the function you can see that the tasks can run in any order without causing problems.
 Python doesn't have actors, but I recreated the function using a class.
 The class doesn't have the same concurrency safety features that actors do, but the program is simple enough that it still runs without error.
 The python code always runs the tasks in the same order, so it is possible it is not actually running the tasks asynchronously.

 # goroutines and channels in go